andrzejewsky/andrzejewsky/README.md

 ### Hi, I'm Patryk 👋

 Here are some facts about me:
-- 🔭 I’m currently working on [Saleor](https://github.com/saleor)
+- 🔭 I’m currently working as contractor via [Devopsbay](https://github.com/devopsbay)
-- 💬 Ask me about anything related to Typescript or programming in general, engineering management, building products
+- 💬 Ask me about anything related to Typescript/Go, Architecture, AWS, engineering in general or building products
 - 📫 How to reach me: use my [Linkedin](https://www.linkedin.com/in/patryk-andrzejewski/)
 - ⚡ Fun fact: I love traveling 🌎 and being active (cycling)